 Your cancer journey is unique.
-At Alliance Cancer Center, we understand that your cancer diagnosis and treatment can impact your whole family.
-During your consultation, your physician will take the time to get to know you, consider your age, stage of disease, overall health, lifestyle and personal preferences in order to outline a treatment plan that’s tailored for you, your diagnosis, and risk factors.
-Our physicians, nurses, and healthcare professionals will work together with you to schedule your treatment, answer questions, and offer you support along the way.
+At Alliance Cancer Specialists, we understand that your cancer diagnosis and treatment will not only affect you but can also impact your family and friends who support you.
+During your consultation, your physician will take the time to get to know you, the details of your condition, any other medical problems, your home and support system, lifestyle and personal preferences in order to outline a treatment plan that is tailored for you, your diagnosis, and risk factors.

-Alliance Cancer Specialists also provides treatment with patients who have blood conditions including: problems with the red blood cells, white blood cells, platelets, blood vessels, bone marrow, lymph nodes, spleen, and the proteins involved in bleeding and clotting (hemostasis and thrombosis).
+All Alliance Cancer Specialists physicians are board-certified in Hematology and provide evaluation and treatment for a wide variety of benign and malignant blood disorders.
+These include problems with red blood cells, white blood cells, platelets, bone marrow, lymph nodes, and spleen, as well as bleeding and clotting abnormalities and immune deficiencies.

 We can perform diagnostic bone marrow biopsies in our offices and have access to outstanding reference laboratories for state-of-the-art diagnostic testing of blood and bone marrow.